 - Low back pain

 The precise cause of cervical dysplasia is not known.
-Studies have found a strong association between cervical dysplasia and infection with HPV.
+Studies have found a strong association between cervical dysplasia and HPV infection.

 The following may increase a person's risk for developing cervical dysplasia: